 Imagine that you are hired by a homeowner to construct a new garage next to a two-story house.
 The contract is for $20,000, payable in installments.
 You finish the project per the agreement with the homeowner and, at the end, send your final invoice for the last $5,000 to the homeowner.
 She never pays.
 What can you do?

-If none of these options result in payment, you may assume that the homeowner has simply decided to stiff you.
+If none of these options result in payment, you might assume that the homeowner has simply decided to stiff you.
 At this stage, you can file a lawsuit for breach of contract, as well as other damages such as quantum meruit.
-But the lien law gives you an additional remedy: you can file a mechanic’s lien.
+But the lien law gives you an additional remedy: You can file a mechanic’s lien.

-A mechanic’s lien is a short document, generally just a few pages.
-While the specific requirements vary from one jurisdiction to the next, the lien will ordinarily state the name of your company, the name of the homeowner, the address, the services performed or materials provided, and the amount of money still due and owing.
+A mechanic’s lien is a short document, typically just a few pages long.
+While the specific requirements vary from one jurisdiction to the next, the lien will ordinarily require you to state the name of your company, the name of the homeowner, the address, the services performed or materials provided, and the amount of money still due and owing.

-First, consider the message that it sends when you file a lien.
-Filing a lien is perceived as an aggressive action by homeowners.
+First, consider the message that it sends when you file a mechanic's lien.
+It can easily be perceived as an aggressive action by homeowners.
 If you take this step, it might put the homeowner on the defensive, and encourage the homeowner to get lawyers involved, or to retaliate by publicly claiming that you did shoddy work.
 Perhaps this is the direction that you need to take, unfortunately, if the homeowner is refusing to pay.